They need you.

 2

-Between each hearing, the CASA conducts monthly home visits, investigating the children's circumstances in their foster home, home of origin, and school.
+Between each hearing, the CASA conducts monthly home visits, investigating the children's circumstances in their foster home, home of origin, school, etc.

 1